ziegeist227/trivia.py/README.md

 ## Settings

 The game saves your settings in a file called `settings.json`.
-You can edit this file to change the default category and difficulty.
+This file is edited in the settings menu to change the default category and difficulty.

 ## API